dflock/duncanlock.net/content/posts/tech/how-i-upgraded-this-website-to-pelican-36.rst

   ]

 Minor tweak to syntax highlighting in blueptint theme
 -----------------------------------------------------------

 As my pygments module had got a `major version bump from 1.6 to 2.1.2 <http://pygments.org/docs/changelog/>`_, I updated the pygments CSS files included with the theme.
-To do this, I ran this at the command line, in the website folder, then merged the result into the existing ``pygments-monokai.css`` file in the blueprint themes `static/css` folder:
+To do this, I ran this at the command line, in the website folder, then merged the result into the existing ``pygments-monokai.css`` file in the blueprint themes ``static/css`` folder:

 .. code-block:: console

     $ pygmentize -S monokai -f html -a .highlight | sort > pygments-monokai.css

 I also had an existing ``pygments.css`` in there for some reason, which had a few extra styles in.
-I merged these into ``pygments-monokai.css`` and deleted it, so I could just load that one file.
+I merged these into ``pygments-monokai.css`` and deleted it, so I could load just CSS one file.

 New feature: Caching
 ---------------------------